Valentine's Day Fruity Dessert

 - Use ripe mango, as you can spoon the mango meat easily out of the skin.
 At the bottom of this article is a video on how to cut a ripe mango.
 Please watch it.

-- Use any kind of biscuits or cookies you love.
-Graham crackers will be good for this recipe as well.
+- Use any biscuits or cookies you love.
+Graham crackers would be good for this recipe as well.

 - Use a non-stick marble springform or silicon heart shape for molding the dessert.
-(I used two pans of 10 cm in diameter and 11 cm length for the heart springforms.)
+I used two (10x11-centimeter) pans for the heart springforms.

 - The cooling time of the dessert is not included in the preparation time.